 “London is cool because it has a vibrant wildlife.
-Don’t get this wrong, we had animals in NY as well, but only three: rats, pigeons and cockroaches.
+Don’t get this wrong; we also had animals in NY, but only three: rats, pigeons, and cockroaches.
 Not the friendliest folk, I tell you.

 London, on the other hand, has the wildlife issues sorted out.
 I mean, come on, you have foxes, you guys.
 Real live foxes that are roaming around at night!

-There are all sorts of amazing birds and large animals like deer in the parks here.
+Many amazing birds and large animals like deer are in the parks here.
 And, from what I have seen, your landlords are much more pet-friendly than the ones from the States.

-Me and my 4 dogs absolutely love it here.”
+Me and my four dogs love it here.”

 – Arnold M.